sjbostian/INFM600/README.md

-	This dataset is a derivative of the MovieLens + IMDb/Rotten Tomatoes dataset (http://grouplens.org/datasets/hetrec-2011/) created by Iván Cantador with the collaboration of Alejandro Bellogín and Ignacio Fernández-Tobías of the Information Retrieval group at Universidad Autonoma de Madrid or the HetRec'11 workshop.
-Their original dataset links the movies of MovieLens dataset, published by GroupLeans research group (http://www.grouplens.org), with their corresponding web pages at the Internet Movie Database (IMDb, http://www.imdb.com) and Rotten Tomatoes movie review systems (http://www.rottentomatoes.com).
+	This dataset is a derivative of the MovieLens + IMDb/Rotten Tomatoes dataset (http://grouplens.org/datasets/hetrec-2011/) created by Iván Cantador with the collaboration of Alejandro Bellogín and Ignacio Fernández-Tobías of the Information Retrieval group at Universidad Autonoma de Madrid for the HetRec'11 workshop.
+Their original dataset links the movies of MovieLens dataset, published by GroupLens research group (http://www.grouplens.org), with their corresponding web pages at the Internet Movie Database (IMDb, http://www.imdb.com) and Rotten Tomatoes movie review systems (http://www.rottentomatoes.com).